 This old definition of the use of a noun is a handy guide to a great vacation photo: the best travel photos will often be about all three of these.
-To illustrate, let's say you want to take a photo of the Tower of London, and it's a rainy day in England.
+To illustrate, let's say you want to take a photo of the Tower of London on a rainy day.
 If you pull up your photo and snap the Tower in the gray light, you could get a decent photo.
 But if you put your kids in the photo (your favorite people) with the Tower glimpsed over their shoulders (the place of interest), visible just under the rim of an umbrella (a very specific thing that evokes the conditions), you have a great shot.

 As Robert Capa famously said, "If your pictures aren't good enough, you're not close enough."
 Taken literally, the closer you get to your subject, the more detail and interest you can capture.

 There are a couple of ways to do this, both equally valid and effective.
 One is to use the telephoto features found on most cameras to zoom in on your subject.
 Before anyone cries cop-out, this can be a very effective photographic technique, and has resulted in countless compelling images in this age of big lenses.

 The other is simply to walk closer to your subject.
 Not everyone is comfortable doing this, but the person viewing the photo will appreciate it; despite how close a zoom lens makes things appear, when viewing a photo the human eye can still sense the distance, and appreciates when an image has truly been taken up close.